Middle years (G6-G10)

-Building a solid academic foundation, the MYP develops students’ confidence in managing their own learning and making connections between their learning in the classroom and the real world.
+Building a solid academic foundation, the middle years develop students’ confidence in managing their own learning and making connections between their learning in the classroom and the real world.

 Alexandria International Academy designs its learning programmes deliberately so that all teachers have a shared responsibility for knowing and developing the full potential of the students in their care.